Erin Mills Town Centre

 Erin Mills Town Centre is a shopping mall located in Erin Mills, Mississauga, Ontario, Canada, at the corner of Erin Mills Parkway and Eglinton Avenue West.
-It is the second largest mall in Mississauga, after Square One.
-The mall can be accessed from the 401, 403, and 407 series highways.
+It is the second largest mall in Mississauga after Square One Shopping Centre.
+The mall can be accessed from highways 401, 403, and 407.
 Erin Mills Town Centre Bus Terminal is located directly at the back of the mall.

 History

 Erin Mills Town Centre was built on a land that had been accumulated by E. P. Taylor's "Don Mills Developments" in 1954.
 The mall opened in 1989 and was owned and managed by Cadillac Fairview until it was purchased by the Ontario Pension Board in 2010 for $370 million (CAD).
 Excavation for the mall was started in 1987, and completed in 1989.
 There was a large clock tower at the centre of the mall, though this was replaced with a glass sphere during the (CAD) $100 million redevelopment.
 A Cineplex Odeon movie theatre was closed in 2000 and was replaced by Old Navy and Sport Chek stores.
 In addition, there was a daycare which was converted to retail space in 2005.
 The mall also had a mini-golf course located in the centre court, but it was converted into an upscale café.
 In 2008, a plaza outside the mall, but on the mall grounds was built.
 The plaza consisted of Indigo Books, LCBO, and more.
-There was also an older plaza located on mall grounds (which was previously a Loblaws grocery store opened in 1992) which consisted of Dollarama, Home Sense, Menchies, and also a salon.
+There was also an older plaza located on mall grounds (which was previously a Loblaws grocery store opened in 1992) which consisted of Dollarama, HomeSense, Menchies, and also a salon.